FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

 **Keep the navigation structure.** The location of docs .md files should mirror the navigation bar, with subfolders named after the organizational subsections of the bar.

 **Images and data.** All assets specific to an individual markdown file should be stored within an immediate sub-directory of the file, labeled accordingly.
 Please use `images/` and `data/` for the image and data files, respectively.
 Sharing assets between .md files in different locations is currently not allowed.
 If there is an exceptional case, please create a GithHub issue and tag a relevant maintainer.

 ## Admonitions

+> ⚠️ **Attention:** An admonition is a highlighted block in documentation used to draw attention to important information, such as notes, warnings, tips, or examples.

 <!-- TODO Do we want to restrict to only these?
 Or allow custom naming? -->
 **Do not use custom titles for admonitions.**